EighteenZi/rocksdb_wiki/Open-Projects.md

 * expose merge operator in MongoDB + RocksDB
 * SQLite + RocksDB
 * Snappy compression for WAL writes.
 Maybe this is only done for large writes and maybe we add a field to WriteOptions so a user can request it.
-* Improve performance of statistics by making use of thread local storage